antonior92/attractors-and-smoothness-RNN/README.md

 which should print all possible command line options.
 Which include different architecture configuration and training specifications.
-One important option is ``--interval_orbit N``, which save points every ``N``-th epoch, which latter can be used for generating the biffurcation diagrams (a.k.a. orbit diagram) such as the one bellow:
+One important option is ``--interval_orbit N``, which save points every ``N``-th epoch, which latter can be used for generating the biffurcation diagrams (a.k.a. orbit diagram) such as the one bellow: (as we will describe ahead)
 ![img/biffurcation_diagrams.png](img/biffurcation_diagrams.png)